mac718/assignment_viking_airlines/README.md

 ```

-5. Find a list of all Airport names and codes which connect to the airport coded PGY.
+5. Find a list of all Airport names and codes which connect to the airport coded XQT.

 ```
 SELECT long_name, code
   FROM airports
   JOIN flights fo ON airports.id=fo.origin_id
-  JOIN flights fd ON airports.id=fd.destination_id WHERE fo.destination_id = (SELECT id FROM airports WHERE code = 'PGY')
+  JOIN flights fd ON airports.id=fd.destination_id WHERE fo.destination_id = (SELECT id FROM airports WHERE code = 'XQT')
-    OR fd.origin_id = (SELECT id FROM airports WHERE code = 'PGY') ;
+    OR fd.origin_id = (SELECT id FROM airports WHERE code = 'XQT') ;

 ```